-Learning Services also has weekly calendars for you to schedule class and work hours, study groups and individual study time, and other regularly occurring activities.
-As a rule of thumb, students should schedule two and half hours of study time for each hour in class, though specific classes may require more or less study time.

-Get in the habit of writing "To Do" lists and checking them often

-*No. 7:* Learning Zone also has weekly calendars for you to schedule class and work hours, study groups and individual study time, and other regularly occurring activities.
+Learning Zone also has weekly calendars for you to schedule class and work hours, study groups and individual study time, and other regularly occurring activities.
 As a rule of thumb, students should schedule two and half hours of study time for each hour in class, though specific classes may require more or less study time.

 Get in the habit of writing "To Do" lists and checking them often